Webvy.co

 Should brands optimize differently for ChatGPT and Perplexity?

 Yes, but the difference is emphasis.
 ChatGPT needs strong entity clarity, positioning, and comparison logic.
 Perplexity needs citation-ready pages, fresh sources, and clean factual sections.
-Both need crawlable content, third-party corroboration, and clear evidence that supports the brand’s category fit.
+Both need crawlable content, third-party corroboration, and clear evidence that supports category fit.

 How do brands get cited in Perplexity?